Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 • Change sets don't currently support nested stacks.
 If you want to create or update a stack using a template that references macros and contains nested stacks, you must create or update the stack directly.
 To perform this, use the CreateStack or UpdateStack action and specify the CAPABILITY_AUTO_EXPAND capability.

-To create an AWS CloudFormation macro definition:
+To create a CloudFormation macro definition:

 The Lambda function you build performs the processing of the template contents.
 Your function can process any part of a template, up to the entire template.
-For information about the event mapping to which your function must adhere, see AWS CloudFormation macro function interface.
-For information about additional considerations when creating macros, see Considerations when creating AWS CloudFormation macro definitions.
+For information about the event mapping to which your function must adhere, see CloudFormation macro function interface.
+For information about additional considerations when creating macros, see Considerations when creating CloudFormation macro definitions.

 2. Create a template containing an AWS::CloudFormation::Macro resource type.

 • You must specify the Name and FunctionName properties.
-The FunctionName property specifies the ARN of the Lambda function to invoke when AWS CloudFormation runs the macro.
+The FunctionName property specifies the ARN of the Lambda function to invoke when CloudFormation runs the macro.

 • To aid in debugging, you can also specify the LogGroupName and LogRoleArn properties.